1. Introduction and Goals

 |---|---|

-(Node.js) Manages user identity, registration, and security. |
+(Node.js) Manages user identity, registration, security and data persistence. |

 Game Engine |